WHO IS THIS MATT PERSON ANYWAY?

 This classic tale from the Brothers Grimm is brought up to date using performance, video and headphone technology, puppetry and music to create the perfect family treat this Christmas.

-The first production is being produced with the support of VIVID Homes and will tour to 12 different Sheltered Housing and Older Persons Schemes throughout Hampshire as well as 10 different public performances across the county.
+The original tour was produced with the support of VIVID Homes and toured to 12 different Sheltered Housing and Older Persons Schemes throughout Hampshire as well as 10 different public performances across the county in December 2021.

 Featuring The Shadow by E. Nesbit, adapted by Matt Beames & The Black Cat by Edgar Allan Poe, adapted by Hannah Torrance